LarkspurCA/androidweardocs/suggest.rst

     :scale: 45
     :align: right

 This section explains how to display your own custom notifications on a wearable device.
-The easiest way is to create a normal Notification object, initialized with your custom message, and send it using the NotificationManager.
+The easiest way is to create a normal Notification object, initialize it with your custom message, and send it using the NotificationManager.
 Such notifications are displayed on both the handheld device and wearable emulator, but the wearable can only display the notification text and a small icon.

  .. figure:: images/suggest-big-picture.png
     :scale: 35